Your health. your terms.

 What is Metabolic Health Coaching(MHC)?
 MHC is a holistic approach to health, where we address symptoms of chronic conditions (disease) and mental health through the lens of food lifestyle and functional movement.
 Understanding the different facets of your metabolism helps you familiarize yourself with common symptoms like indigestion, bloating, chronic headaches, sleep issues, blood sugar and blood pressure, as well as other biomarkers.
 As a Metabolic Health Coach, I seek to empower you to make sustainable changes that will lead you to optimal health.
 Learn more about Metabolic Health here.

-Do I have to change my diet to succeed?
-If you are content with your mood, sleep, energy, digestion, weight, blood pressure, and blood sugar, then no. But if you’re not satisfied…I encourage you to reevaluate the food you eat.
-I don’t ever recommend a diet; instead I focus on helping you identify which foods offer you sustainable energy, and which ones cause uncomfortable side effects.
+Do I have to change my diet to work with you?
+If you are content with your mood, sleep, energy, digestion, weight, blood pressure, and blood sugar, then no. But if you’re NOT satisfied…I encourage you, and support you, to reevaluate the food you eat.
+I don’t ever recommend a diet; instead I focus on helping you identify which foods offer you sustainable energy, and which ones cause uncomfortable or even dangerous side effects (anyone familiar with the blood sugar rollercoaster?).
 The goal is to develop a food lifestyle that is not only nourishing but is satisfying—one that you enjoy!
-When we talk about food, the term “abundance” always trumps “restriction.”
-The term “moderation” is not something I use or recommend.
+When we talk about food, we focus on the value of abundance instead of “restriction.”
+The term “moderation” is not something I use or recommend and instead, I encourage modification.

 Where do we work out if we train together?
 I come to your home or we meet virtually.